hhai93/Advanced-Excel-Data-Cleaner/README.md

 - Open your Excel file and press `Alt + F11` to open the VBA editor.
 - **Add UserForm**:
   - Insert a new UserForm named `AdvancedDataCleanerForm`.
-  - Add controls as described in [`AdvancedDataCleanerForm.vb`](AdvancedDataCleanerForm.vb) under "UserForm Layout".
+  - Add controls as described in [`AdvancedDataCleanerForm.vba`](AdvancedDataCleanerForm.vb) under "UserForm Layout".
   - Copy and paste the code from "UserForm Code" section into the UserForm's code window.
 - **Add Module**:
   - Insert a new module and paste the code from [`AdvancedDataCleaner.vba`](AdvancedDataCleaner.vba).